-SHW430.1 It is mandatory that the judge post the initial pattern to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, an additional pattern may be posted.
+SHW430.1 Pattern.
+It is mandatory that the judge post the initial pattern to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, an additional pattern may be posted.
+All patterns must include a walk, jog, lope, and a back.
 Pattern(s) should be designed to test the horseman's ability.
-All ties will be broken at the judges discretion.
+All ties will be broken at the judge's discretion.

 SHW431.
 CLASS PROCEDURES: All exhibitors must enter the ring and then work individually, or each exhibitor may be worked from the gate individually.
 When exhibitors are worked individually from the gate, a working order is required.
-Exhibitors should be instructed to either leave the arena, fall into line, or fall into place on the rail after their work.
+Exhibitors should be instructed to either leave the arena, fall into line or fall into place on the rail after their work.
 The whole class, or just the finalists, must work at all three gaits at least one direction of the arena.
-The following maneuvers are acceptable in a pattern: walk, jog, trot, extended trot, lope or extended lope in a straight line, curved line, serpentine, circle or figure 8, or combination of these gaits and maneuvers; stop; back in a straight or curved line; turn or pivot, including spins and rollbacks on the haunches and/or on the forehand; sidepass, two-track or leg-yield; flying or simple change of lead; counter-canter; or any other maneuver; or ride without stirrups.
+The following maneuvers are acceptable in a pattern: walk, jog, extended jog, lope or extended lope in a straight line, curved line, serpentine, circle, figure 8 or combination of these gaits and maneuvers; stop; back in a straight or curved line; turn or pivot, including spins and rollbacks on the haunches and/or on the forehand; sidepass, two-track or leg-yield; flying or simple change of lead; counter-canter; or any other maneuver; or ride without stirrups.
 A back should be asked for at some time during the class.
 Judges should not ask exhibitors to mount or dismount.
-SHW432.
-SCORING: Exhibitors are to be scored from 0 to 100 with 70 denoting an average score.
-It is suggested a minimum score of 50 be administered except for disqualifications.
-One-half point increments are acceptable.
-Maneuver scores will be indicated as follows: